Your VBO Niche

 Oh, there is an even bigger benefit.

 Debbie is now in the process of creating a step-by-step course for marketing to high net worth (HNW) individuals.
 This will take her from a VBO Pro to VBO Passive.
-She will continue her copywriting to keep her skills sharp.
+So basically, she will continue her copywriting to keep her skills sharp but by refining her niche down to her VBO niche, she can now scale her business and focus on it from a different angle.

 However, the whole trade time for money will be secondary.
 What a great outcome!
 This ties directly into your success as a VBO.